 Long-tail keywords consist of four or more words.
 They are the most descriptive and the most specific to target in your content strategy.
 Because they have lower traffic volume and less competition, they offer a better chance to rank than other keywords—for example, best personal injury lawyers for car accidents in Buffalo Grove.

-You should always incorporate a mix of keywords terms to ensure you have a well-balanced keyword strategy.
+You should always incorporate a mix of keyword terms to ensure you have a well-balanced keyword strategy.
 This means using the correct types of keywords to address different search queries.

-Below are nine categories of keywords digital marketers use.
+Below are seven categories of keywords digital marketers use.
 Although they may vary in length, their functions remain distinct.

 A primary keyword is the main topic or idea of a web page that you want to rank for.
 Every single website page must have a primary keyword.
 Primary keywords have a high search volume and can bring considerable traffic to your website.
 For example, personal injury lawyers.